2017 Medicine/Science Grants

-In these Guidelines ‘Applicant’ means the Chief Researcher in charge of a project and ‘Grantee’ means the organisation at which the Chief Researcher is employed.
+‘Grantee’ means the organisation at which the Chief Researcher is employed;

 CASS will only consider applications for research and development projects in medicine and/or science from researchers and organisations based in Victoria, for projects which will be undertaken substantially in Victoria.

-Please note that in the 2016 Medicine/Science Grant round, following the announcement published on the CASS website in July 2015, all Applicants for 2016 were NOT to be employed by any of the following designated organisations:
+Please note that in the 2017 Medicine/Science Grant round all Applicants must be employed by one of the following designated organisations:

 1. Baker IDI Heart and Diabetes Institute Holdings Limited;